 Shotcrete may be used to protect exposed reinforcing, replace deteriorated or damaged concrete, restore structural integrity, or increase the structural capacity of existing concrete members.

-Shotcrete may be installed using a wet-mix or dry-mix process with both achieving the same result.
+Shotcrete may be installed using a wet-mix or dry-mix process, achieving the same result.
 A contractor familiar with shotcrete installation and the correct equipment is paramount to the success of the installation.
-Test panels should be required to verify not only the mix design but the ability of the contractor to provide uniform and quality application of shotcrete.
+Test panels should be required to verify not only the mix design but the ability of the contractor to provide uniform and quality shotcrete application.

 Holter Dam Spillway Rehabilitation